 AWS has spent years extending its services into customers’ premises, which lets you build hybrid with the same tools and APIs as the cloud:

-- AWS Outposts: physical AWS infrastructure installed in your own data center.
+- AWS Outposts: physical AWS infrastructure installed in your own data center, as a rack and with smaller-footprint variants for space- or power-constrained sites.
 The same AWS services, APIs, and tools, running on your premises — ideal for low latency or data that must stay on site.

 - AWS Site-to-Site VPN: an encrypted connection over the internet between your network and AWS — the usual starting point before a dedicated link.